ministryofjustice/hmpps-approved-premises-ui/doc/architecture/decisions/0010-use-beds-instead-of-spaces-for-matching.md

-# 10. Use Beds insteand of Spaces for matching
+# 10. Use Beds instead of Spaces for matching

 Date: 2023-03-29